sauravdwivedi/Go/README.md

 #### How to run

-> Go to directory where script is saved
+> Open terminal, cd to project directory

 > % go run <script_name>.go